JamesNGarrett/edith/README.md

 ## PfData

 Description: A class static methods to filter and or transform strings and arrays to other formats.
 No state, no dependencies.
-Prejudices towards minimal common use functions.
+Prejudiced towards minimal common use functions, extend for more app specific methods.
 Generally assumes Latin alphabet only.
-Unless otherwise noted, the functions take a single argument
+Unless otherwise noted, the functions take a single argument either string or array as appropriate.

 ### Methods